mohammadtaherri/flutter_flexible_ui/packages/flutter_adaptive_ui/README.md

 | Others             | Material        |

-You can change these default sizes by wrap your `MaterialApp` in `Breakpoint`:
+You can change these default sizes by wrapping your `MaterialApp` in `Breakpoint`:

 ```dart
 import 'package:flutter/material.dart';